 By creating a culture where those dealing daily with customers are empowered, motivated and highly skilled, companies will have a greater chance of delivering the best possible customer experience.

 Firstsource, a RP-Sanjiv Goenka Group company is a customer experience expert and global provider of customised BPM (Business Process Management).
 Firstsource partners with brands including FTSE 100, Fortune 500 and Nifty 50 companies in the Banking, Financial Services and Insurance, Healthcare, Telecommunications and Media sectors.
-We operate in India, the Philippines, Sri Lanka, the UK and the US.
+We operate in India, the Philippines, the UK and the US.

 For more information please contact: